 Demos / Cleanup

-Whenever possible, Save Mount Diablo focuses land stewardship activities on reducing or illuminating human impacts on the landscape.
-Due diligence is a top priority with land acquisition and Stewardship staff draft management plans soon after purchase.
-Demolition of structures and trash and debris cleanup are included in these management plans and are employed wherever appropriate.
+Whenever possible, Save Mount Diablo focuses land stewardship activities on reducing or eliminating human impacts on the landscape.
+Due diligence is a top priority; land acquisition and stewardship staff draft management plans soon after purchase.
+Demolition of structures as well as trash and debris cleanup are included in these management plans and are employed wherever appropriate.

 Stewardship staff performs fuels management activities on properties on an annual basis.
-Fire is a natural part of the California landscape but creating firebreaks along fence lines and defensible space around structures is a best management practice.
+Fire is a natural part of the California landscape, however, creating firebreaks along fence lines and defensible space around structures is a best management practice.
 Fire prevention is one way to ensure that wildlife habitat and other natural resources are maintained on Save Mount Diablo properties and neighboring parcels.

-Where appropriate, cattle grazing is employed on Save Mount Diablo properties with the motivation of fuels management and grassland enhancement.
+Where appropriate, cattle grazing is employed on Save Mount Diablo properties to manage fuels and enhance grasslands.
 Not only do cattle keep down non-native annual grasses that are highly flammable during the summer months, they can add greatly to the species diversity, health, and vitality of California rangeland ecosystems.

 Integrated Pest Management (IPM)

-One way Stewards maintain biodiversity on Save Mount Diablo lands is through targeting non-native and invasive species with an Integrated Pest Management (IPM) approach.
-Through a combination of monitoring and treatment methods, Stewards target the most detrimental species and prioritize a chemical or mechanical
+One way stewards maintain biodiversity on Save Mount Diablo lands is by targeting non-native and invasive species with an Integrated Pest Management (IPM) approach.
+Through a combination of monitoring and treatment methods, stewards target the most detrimental species and prioritize a chemical or mechanical strategy.

 We Need Boots on the Ground

-Join an existing body of Stewardship Volunteers that perform a variety of tasks on Save Mount Diablo holdings, such as:
+Join an existing body of stewardship volunteers who perform a variety of tasks on Save Mount Diablo holdings, such as: